The 9 Best Reasons for Getting an MBA Degree

 In addition to wanting an advanced degree that matched his field, Malik decided to earn an MBA because it was important to his family — especially his father.
 “They always wanted me to continue my education, and I can’t thank them enough for pushing me as well,” he said.

-According to a 2021 survey, 74% of graduate degree holders said accomplishing a personal goal is a major benefit of earning a college degree.** It takes persistence and dedication, and receiving your diploma is a tremendous achievement many graduates and their families celebrate.
+According to the 2026 Prospective Students Survey, the number one reason why students want to pursue a graduate business degree is to enrich their lives and develop their potential.
+It takes persistence and dedication, and receiving your diploma is a tremendous achievement many graduates and their families celebrate.

 “In my personal life, just the overwhelming feeling of being proud of my accomplishment — from myself and my family — has been more than enough,” Malik said.